sagekg/sagekg.github.io/_pages/about.md

 I'm a physics major at Grinnell College and I'm interested in the overlaps between engineering and social justice.

 Currently I'm an intern at Stanford University in the [Lentink Lab](http://lentinklab.stanford.edu/welcome/biological_inspiration), where I'm working on gliding robots based on birds.
+In the summer of 2018 I also worked at Oregon State University, working on improving consistency of robotic navigation in a simulated Ebola Treatment Unit.